Ambala, India: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. Be sure to pick the necessary kind.
-Many adapters currently available are simply plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most locations.
+A plug adapter that supports outlet types C, D and M. Ensure that you choose the correct type.
+The majority of adapters currently being sold are simply plug changers and require your devices to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should work in most places.

 A portable power bank, like this one